How To Get Coaching Clients Series #4 - 7 Proven Ways To Up-Level Your Business For Long-Term Growth

-Finally, create a coaching package (it can be individual coaching or even a self coaching handbook that you sell).
+Finally, create a coaching package (it can be individual coaching or even a self-coaching handbook that you sell).
 Each package usually has 3 levels (Basic, Standard and Premium) where you can increase coaching times and frequency and increase flexibility around scheduling to accommodate the people who want a higher level of service more quickly.

 3. Become The Kind Of Coach You Would Hire

 The best way to create clients is to show up powerfully in the world.
-This means practicing what you preach and truly living in line with your values at the highest level of integrity.
+This means practising what you preach and truly living in line with your values at the highest level of integrity.
 Unfortunately, these qualities are rare today, and those who do embody them truly stand out.
 To create the clients you really want, you've got to become the coach you'd want to hire.